Peabody Energy: 2012–2026: Net losses, bankruptcy and return to profitability

-2017 and beyond
+The company filed for Chapter 11 bankruptcy in April 2016 after reporting a loss of $165 million for the first quarter.
+It emerged from bankruptcy in April 2017 and started trading on the NYSE with a ticker symbol of BTU.

 In October 2017, a judge ruled that Peabody Energy's bankruptcy protected it from "global-warming lawsuits brought by California coastal communities [in July 2017] against fossil-fuel companies."

-In 2018, Peabody announced it plans to invest $10 million in a partnership with London-based Arq, a company that is advancing technology to convert coal into oil products.

-On December 3 Peabody completed its purchase of the Shoal Creek Seaborne metallurgical coal mine from private coal producer Drummond Company, Inc. for $387 million.
+In 2018, Peabody announced it plans to invest $10 million in a partnership with London-based Arq and completed its purchase of the Shoal Creek Seaborne metallurgical coal mine from Drummond Company, Inc. for $387 million.

 In 2021, U.S. coal industry veteran Jim Grech was appointed the new president and CEO of Peabody effective June 1.

-In November 2024, Peabody announced plans to acquire the metallurgical coal assets of Anglo-American plc for $3.78 billion however, the in August 2025, Peabody terminated the deal stating a fire at Anglo-American's Moranbah North coal mine constituted a material adverse change—leading Peabody to seek a renegotiation for a lower price, which failed.
-Anglo-American rejected the claim of material adverse change and said it would initiate an arbitration process to seek damages.
+In November 2024, Peabody announced plans to acquire the metallurgical coal assets of Anglo-American plc for $3.78 billion, but later terminated the deal stating a fire at Anglo-American's Moranbah North coal mine constituted a material adverse change.
+Anglo-American began arbitration to seek damages in late 2025.